Democratic Movement for Malagasy Rejuvenation: Founding and ideology

-Merina Hova elites founded the MDRM not only in the interest of liberating all Malagasy from French rule, but also in regaining the political dominance of the Merina upon independence.
-In reaction to the founding of the MDRM, in 1946 the Parti des déshérités de Madagascar ("Party for the Disinherited of Madagascar"; PADESM) was formed.
-It attracted membership from members of coastal communities formerly subjugated by the Merina empire, as well as highland-based descendants of slaves of Merina masters.
+Merina Hova elites founded the MDRM not only in the interest of liberating all Malagasy from French rule, but to regain the political dominance of the Merina upon independence.
+In reaction to the founding of the MDRM, in 1946 the Parti des déshérités de Madagascar ("Party of the Disinherited of Madagascar"; PADESM) was formed.
+It attracted membership from coastal communities formerly subjugated by the Merina empire, as well as highland descendants of slaves of Merina masters.
 Initially a non-nationalist party, PADESM eventually favored a gradual process toward independence that would preserve close ties to France and prevent the reemergence of the precolonial Merina hegemony.
 The Socialist-dominated French authorities tacitly supported PADESM, seeking to cast themselves as champions of the oppressed masses against the exploitative Hova elites.

 Role in nationalist movement

 The MDRM deputies submitted a bill in late 1946 for the independence of Madagascar from French rule, but French deputies rejected it.

 The deputies' nationalist efforts attracted the disapproval of France's Socialist Prime Minister, Paul Ramadier, and the Minister of the Colonies, Marius Moutet, who received the MDRM quest for independence as a blow to French prestige and authority.
 It also raised the specter of the violent conflict launched by Vietnamese nationalists in French Indochina the month before.

 Moutet consequently responded by declaring a "war against the Malagasy autonomy movement", leading to a radicalization of the militant nationalist groups in Madagascar.
-Sensing the worsening mood in the country, on 27 March 1947 deputies Raseta, Ravoahangy and Rabemananjara jointly issued a statement, urging the public to "maintain absolute calm and coolness in the face of manoeuvrings and provocations of all kind destined to stir up troubles among the Malagasy population and to sabotage the peaceful policy of the MDRM."
+Sensing the worsening mood in the country, on 27 March 1947 deputies Raseta, Ravoahangy and Rabemananjara jointly issued a statement, urging the public to "maintain absolute calm and coolness in the face of maneuverings and provocations of all kind destined to stir up troubles among the Malagasy population and to sabotage the peaceful policy of the MDRM."

 This entreaty was not obeyed, and on 29 March 1947 militant nationalists launched a two-year insurrection against colonial rule, known as the Malagasy Uprising.
 On 6 May 1947, in Moramanga, soldiers machine-gunned MDRM officials detained in wagons, killing between 124 and 160 mostly unarmed MDRM activists.
-An estimated 1,900 Malagasy PADESM supporters were killed by their pro-MDRM nationalist countrymen during the conflict.
+According to the official accounts of the French general staff the repression caused 89,000 Malagasy deaths in the first 20 months of the insurrection.
+The colonial forces lost 1,900 Malagasy auxiliary men in battle.
+550 Europeans were killed, including 350 soldiers.